Myst (series): Adaptations

 Rand and Robyn Miller both wanted to develop Mysts back story into novels.
 After the success of Myst, publisher Hyperion signed a three-book, US$1 million deal with the brothers.
 David Wingrove worked from the Miller brothers' story outlines.
 The three books — Myst: The Book of Atrus, Myst: The Book of Ti'ana, and Myst: The Book of D'ni — were released in 1995, 1996, and 1997, respectively.
 The books were later packaged together as The Myst Reader.
-A fourth novel, Myst: The Book of Marrim, was planned but has not surfaced.

 Cyan partnered with Dark Horse Comics in 1993 to release a four-part comic series called Myst: The Book of Black Ships.
 The series would have focused on Atrus and his young sons, taking place before the events of Myst.
 The first issue was released on September 3, 1997, but further books were canceled after Cyan decided the first issue did not live up to expectations.
 Another comic, Myst #0: Passages, was later released online.

-Disney approached Cyan Worlds about constructing a theme park inspired by Myst, which included scouting an island area within Disney's Florida properties that Rand Miller felt was perfect for the Myst setting.
+Disney approached Cyan Worlds about constructing an attraction inspired by Myst on the dormant Discovery Island in Florida's Walt Disney World.
+Rand Miller was invited to tour the island, which he felt was perfect for the Myst setting, but the project eventually fell apart.

 Various proposals for films and television series based on the franchise were planned or rumored but never came to fruition.
 They include: